 “Savages & Princesses: The Persistence of Native American Stereotypes” supported the museum’s vision of contributing to a community of people who share a richer understanding of one another and the world around us.
 Artists included members of the Cherokee Nation, Chickasaw Nation, Comanche Tribe, Shawnee Tribe, United Keetoowah Band, and others.

 Visit the Exhibit USA page to explore the artists involved in the Savages & Princesses Exhibit.

 Launching later this summer, the Heritage Alliance and Jonesborough & Washington County History Museum will open their new exhibit, “8 Myths of Appalachia.”
 Funds from the SHARP grant program allowed the Heritage Alliance to keep their part-time program coordinator on staff and part of her work includes the creation of this exhibit.
-The approach of “8 Myths of Appalachia” is to respond to contemporary misconceptions (poverty, isolation, homogeneity, e.g.) by illustrating the roots of current myths using the region’s history of class exploitation, natural resource extraction, etc., for political and corporate gains.
+The approach of “8 Myths of Appalachia” is to respond to contemporary misconceptions (poverty, isolation, homogeneity) by illustrating the roots of current myths using the region’s history of class exploitation and natural resource extraction, for example, for political and corporate gains.

 “I am thrilled to tackle these issues head-on and in an historical way because so much of the conversation has been about contemporary issues and the humanity [of Appalachia] We are artistic.
 We are creative and we are a society of makers.” ~Megan Cullen Tewell, PhD, Program Coordinator, The Heritage Alliance

 Through both the exhibit and public events, the Heritage Alliance plans to educate the general public with historical information, engage visitors in conversation, and inspire curiosity about the region and people of Appalachia.

 WATCH… This video documents the origins of the Savages & Princesses exhibit by 108 Contemporary in Tulsa, OK in 2016.